Western Europe Desk - Internship position or volunteer

 Location: FIDH Brussels Office, Brussels, Belgium

 Important: All interns must be able to provide a ‘convention de stage’, ie a written agreement signed by their university proving that they are doing this as part of their studies.
+If this is not possible, we can arrange a ’volunteer’ agreement.

 The intern will work closely with the person responsible for the Western Europe Programme at FIDH and assist her in running the programme.
 This includes the following tasks: